Life Quality Index: Formulation

-The mathematical expression for the Life-Quality Index L is:

-Showing the LQI, L as a power function of E, the health-adjusted life expectancy (HALE) at birth and G, the Gross Domestic Product (GDP) per person.
-The parameter K is a constant based on time-budget studies available for many countries.
-K is approximately equal to 5.0 for developed nations.
-(Rackwitz 2008).
+The mathematical expression for the Life-Quality Index is: LQI = LGq, showing the LQI as a function of L, the life expectancy at birth and G, the Gross Domestic Product (GDP) per person.
+The parameter q is a constant either based on time-budget studies available for many countries (approximately equal to 1/5 for developed nations) or upon equal marginal utility of the growth of L and G easily available for all countries and can be updated when necessary.

 Societal Capacity to Commit Resources (SCCR)

 The LQI has been used to determine an acceptable level of expenditure that can be justifiably incurred on behalf of the public interest in exchange for a small reduction in the risk of death that results in improved life-quality for all.
 This limit of benefit can be considered as the societal capacity to commit resources to sustainable risk reduction.
-Suppose a portion of GDP, dG, is invested in implementing a program that affects public risk, thus modifying the life expectancy by a small amount dE.
+Suppose a portion of GDP, dG, is invested in implementing a program that affects public risk, thus modifying the life expectancy by a small amount dL.
 There is a net benefit if there is a net increase in LQI, dL.
-This criterion can be derived from the definition of L as:

-from which the limit of benefit, the Societal Capacity to Commit Resources (SCCR) to sustainable risk reduction, follows as:
+This criterion can be derived from the definition of L as: dL/L + qdG/G > 0, from which the limit of benefit, the Societal Capacity to Commit Resources (SCCR) to sustainable risk reduction, follows as: SCCR = G/(qL).

 In conjunction with an actuarial life table the SCCR serves to evaluate life-saving interventions in place of the discredited “value of a statistical life.”

-Using data from the United Nations Development Program (UNDP 2013) for year 2011 and K=5.0, the table shows values of E (years), G (GNP per capita in 2005 $PPP), L (normalized, dimensionless), the Limit of Benefit SCCR (2005 $PPP/year/year), and the HDI for selected countries and groups of countries.